Our “busted” pages have hundreds of examples of misplaced trust and dental embezzlement.

 In most cases, the employee will adulterate the practice’s billing and payment records to create a false sense that everything is in order to conceal their crime.

-To maintain this illusion and assuage suspicions, they accordingly change their behavior at work.
+To maintain this illusion, and to keep the owner from becoming suspicious, they change their behavior at work.
+These are behavioral red flags.